gostan99/ai_briefing_bot/docs/architecture.md

 # AI Briefing Bot Architecture

-This document outlines the end-to-end flow that turns a YouTube upload into a summarised email, plus the core data model and retry strategy.
+This document describes how a single YouTube upload flows through the system—from webhook ingestion to the final email—together with the retry/backoff strategy and supporting data model.

 ## 1. High-Level Flow

 ```
-YouTube → WebSub → FastAPI webhook → Postgres (video:pending)
+YouTube → WebSub → FastAPI webhook → Postgres (video pending)
           ↓
-   Transcript worker (polls videos)
+   Transcript worker (fetch captions)
+          ↓
+   Metadata enrichment (scrape + clean)
           ↓
    Summariser worker (LLM or heuristic)
           ↓